 2018 Women’s Cancer Fund Application and Guidelines (PLEASE CLICK THIS HYPERLINK FOR THE APPLICATION)

 “Thank you… I am so grateful for your rent and utility assistance.
 You truly cared and responded to my need.
 I want to get well and help you help others.”

-“I would like to express my deepest gratitude towards the Women’s Cancer Fund for their outstanding support and understanding in my time of need.
-The ability to repair my car so I can drive to and from radiation therapy lifts my spirits.
-Thank you so much.”
+“I would like to express my deepest gratitude towards the Women’s Cancer Fund for their outstanding support and understanding in my time of need.”

 “With the worry about bills gone, I was able to clear my mind and focus on my healing.
 I started to think about and implement my recovery.
 I realized that I had choices.
 Thanks to the Women’s Cancer Fund, this is the best I have felt since diagnosis nearly twenty months ago.”

 Deena C., Melanoma Survivor